-N.W.A was a groundbreaking rap group that unarguably helped propel the genre into the mainstream.
-However, the truth about N.W.A's rise to fame includes some pretty nasty Dr. Dre stories (well, really all the group members sound pretty rough).
+N.W.A. was a groundbreaking rap group that inarguably helped propel the genre into the mainstream.
+However, the truth about N.W.A.'s rise to fame includes some pretty nasty Dr. Dre stories (well, really all the group members sound pretty rough).

-Looking closely at some of these other N.W.A stories, including the ones involving Suge Knight and Straight Outta Compton, their double-platinum album, offers insight into the real N.W.A.
+Looking closely at some of these other N.W.A. stories, including the ones involving Suge Knight and Straight Outta Compton, their double-platinum album, offer insight into the real N.W.A.

 In 1991, Dr. Dre Attacked A Female Music Journalist In A Nightclub